-Magnolia Gathering System.
 In September 2009, CenterPoint Energy Field Services, LLC (CEFS) entered into long-term agreements with an indirect wholly-owned subsidiary of Encana Corporation (Encana) and an indirect wholly-owned subsidiary of Royal Dutch Shell plc (Shell) to provide gathering and treating services for their natural gas production from certain Haynesville Shale and Bossier Shale formations in Louisiana.
-Pursuant to these agreements, CEFS acquired jointly-owned gathering facilities (the Magnolia Gathering System) from Encana and Shell in northwest Louisiana.
-Each of the agreements includes acreage dedication and volume commitments for which CEFS has exclusive rights to gather Shell's and Encana's natural gas production.
+Pursuant to these agreements, CEFS acquired from Encana and Shell and expanded jointly-owned gathering facilities (the Magnolia Gathering System) in northwest Louisiana.
+The Magnolia Gathering System was initially expanded to gather and treat up to 700 MMcf per day of natural gas.